swmannepalli/Azure-Data-Factory-CI-CD/Lab-Prerequisites.md

 		[![Deploy Prod KV to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fswmannepalli%2FAzure-Data-Factory-CI-CD%2Fmain%2FARMTemplates%2FProd%2FAzurekeyvault.json)

-If you do not have the required permissions to fulfil these pre-requisites or need assistance, please e-mail swmannepalli@microsoft.com or paras.parekh@microsoft.com  to ensure a successful lab experience.
+If you do not have the required permissions to fulfil these pre-requisites or need assistance, please e-mail swmannepalli@microsoft.com to ensure a successful lab experience.